UtaUtaUtau/straycat/README.md

 ### G
  Force feature rerendering.
 This rerenders the cached file straycat reads which is the ".sc.npz" file.
 It is a regular Numpy compressed array file.

+ # Remarks
+ This resampler is very slow considering it's written in pure Python.
+It would actually be pretty fast if it wasn't for Python's packages basically having so much stuff that it makes load times way slower.
+Python's nature of being an interpreted language might also be a big bottleneck, but Python itself has been considerably fast for me.
+This is just one of those cases...
+I could technically speed it up by doing an UTAU specific hack, but it might not work with OpenUtau anymore after this.

+ I don't want to beat myself down that much for this but the slow speed very much ensures complete compatibility to both OpenUtau and classic UTAU.
+I guess you could say this would be a resampler in the olden days of single-thread resampling.
+The new Ameya resamplers are fast because of multiprocessing, and the other WORLD-based resamplers are fast because of their compiled nature.
+This resampler will always underperform because of Python's interpreted nature.
+Python was made for scripting after all, as much as so many AI models rely heavily on it.